bebill88/GMU-ABM-RDTE/README_QuickGuideV1.md

 ## What It Does Not Do (Current Limits)

 - Not calibrated to empirical program data; outputs are comparative/illustrative.
-- Simplified funding/oversight: no queues, portfolios, or true multi-color appropriations.
+- Still simplified: no explicit queues/aging, portfolio scheduling, or reprogramming workflows.
 - No network topology or collaboration graph; agents act independently aside from coarse feedback.
-- Utility/adoption is a simple additive function of prototype quality and a regime-dependent signal.
+- Utility/adoption remains a simple function (quality + environmental signal + small alignment bias).
 - Single shock window per run (start/duration); no multiple or stochastic shock processes.
 - Limited metrics in CSV aggregate; no per-prototype event log (starts, gate outcomes, adoption ticks).
 - No built-in config loader for `parameters.yaml` yet (CLI flags control runs).